uriyashemla/Ex-oop/README.md

 Then, we did DWGraph_DS class which implements directed_weighted_graph interface.
 In this class, we make functions such as:
-`getEdge` that returns the edge between the src to the dest nodes.
+`getEdge` that returns the edge between the source node to the destination node.

 `connect` that connect an edge between two nodes, with an edge with weight >=0

 Also, other function such as: `addNode`, `removeNode`, `removeEdge` and more.

-Then/ after that, we did DWGraph_Algo class that implements dw _graph_algorithms interface (which represent a collection of algorithms on graphs).
+After that, we did DWGraph_Algo class that implements dw _graph_algorithms interface (which represent a collection of algorithms on graphs).
 In this class, we make functions such as:
 `isConnected` that returns true or false whether the graph is connected.
 A graph is connected if every pair of vertices in the graph is connected.
 This means that there is a path between every pair of vertices.